basjacobs93/basjacobs.com/content/about/_index.md

 menu: "main"
 ---

 My name is Bas Jacobs.
 I am working as a data scientist in The Netherlands.
 Before that, I did both my bachelor and master in mathematics.
 I like solving puzzles, writing code and working on data analysis and machine learning projects.
+Links to my LinkedIn and GitHub can be found at the bottom of this page.

 ***